What’s a social media content calendar? Only the most helpful tool you could ever add to your social media marketing toolkit.

 Simply create a new tab for each month and fill in your content accordingly.
 The content from each week of the month is divided by colored bars for clear visual separation.

 How to use the social media content calendar template

 This template is intended to be the single source of truth for all of your social media publishing activities.
 Like the editorial calendar, it’s divided by week with different months separated into tabs.

 Each week is further divided by network.
 The big four social networks have been included here for simplicity’s sake, but If you use any channels not listed here, you can easily swap them out or add space for them.

-With these instructions and templates in hand, you’re ready to take the social media marketing world by storm.
 Once you’ve planned your content calendar, use Hootsuite to schedule all of your social media posts, engage with your followers, and track the success of your efforts.
+Try it free today.